 Where shown on the drawings or specified elsewhere, a layer of blinding concrete shall be placed over the foundation material as soon as practical.
 The top surface of the blinding concrete shall be screeded neatly to the shape and levels shown on the drawings.
+For pipe culvert construction, a layer of blinding concrete is not required to be placed over the foundation material, unless otherwise specified in the drawings or in Annexure MRTS04.1.

-If the Foundation Surface has deteriorated since the time the foundation was approved and before blinding concrete or Backfill material has been placed, additional material shall be removed until competent material is reached as described above and then Hold Point 7 shall be re-released.
+If the Foundation Surface has deteriorated since the time the foundation was approved and before blinding concrete or Backfill material has been placed, additional material shall be removed until competent material is reached as described above and then Hold Point 9 shall be re-released.